 Overnight in one of Sweetwater Creek State Park’s new, modern yurts for a great multi-day outdoor adventure near Atlanta.
 Part tent, part cabin, a yurt offers the adventure of tent camping with the comfort of real beds, furniture and hardwood floors.

 Located minutes from Atlanta’s I-285 perimeter, Sweetwater Creek State Park has long been one of our favorite destinations for outdoor adventure close to the city.
 With miles of gorgeous hiking trails, beautiful lake views, great places to picnic, and kayaks and canoes for rent, Sweetwater Creek offers a ton of outdoor fun without a long drive to the North Georgia mountains.
 And with Sweetwater Creek’s new yurts, the options for a local Atlanta adventure at the park just got better.

 Our Sweetwater Creek yurt camping review

 Yurts provide a great, hassle-free experience while still maintaining the authenticity of a camping adventure.
 Yurts are made from sturdy, thick canvas, wood timbers, and lattice, and provide a comfortable stay in any weather.
-Inside the yurt, natural light abounds, thanks to four screened windows and a domed skylight, and on warmer days, air circulates easily thanks to a large ceiling fan.
-There’s electricity inside, powering lights, lamps and the fan – and extra outlets for recharging phones and camera batteries.
-On cool nights, a small heater is provided to keep the interior warm.
+Inside the yurt, natural light abounds, thanks to four screened windows and a domed skylight, and on warmer days, air circulates easily, thanks to a large ceiling fan.
+There’s electricity inside, powering lights, lamps and the fan – and additional outlets for recharging phones and camera batteries.
+On cold nights, a small heater is provided to keep the interior warm.